 Naluai explains, “When you are feeling irritated with something, it’s because you have something you’re carrying that is still as of yet undigested.
 You need to take a look at it and clear it out.”

-She shares a shortened version of the parable of the bowl of light from a book called The Tales from the Night Rainbow by Pali Jae Lee and Koko Willis:
+She shares a shortened version of the parable of the bowl of light from The Tales from the Night Rainbow by Pali Jae Lee and Koko Willis:

 Each child is born with a bowl of perfect light.
 If the child tends the light, it will grow in strength and he can swim with the sharks, fly with the birds, and know and understand all things.
 But if he goes upon his path of life and becomes envious, jealous, fearful, or angry, each of these emotions is like a stone that he places in his bowl of light.
 As a result, some of the light goes out because the stone and the light cannot hold the same space.
 If he continues on this path, he becomes heavy like a stone; a stone cannot move, and a stone cannot grow.
 But if at any time he tires of being a stone, all he needs to do is turn his bowl upside down, the stones will fall away, and his light will shine once more.

 Naluai explains that the bowl of light is “your spirit, your spiritual connection.
 It’s you and all of your gifts.”
 As old, undigested stories age within the bowl, they become more powerful, heavier and heavier.
 “It has to do with what you’re carrying, and not the other person,” she emphasizes.

 Naluai has brought the wisdom from this story into a ho’oponopono meditation that she shares with her students.